skialpine/HA-Heat-Tape/README.md

 - Eliminates the need for an external contactor for most installations

 ### ⚠️ Safety Notes
-- Roof de-icing circuits commonly require **GFCI or GFPE** protection.
+- Use a dedicated circuit sized for your heat tape.
-- Use a **dedicated circuit** sized for your heat tape load.
+- Roof de-icing circuits often require **GFCI/GFPE protection**.
-- Follow NEC / local code requirements for conductor gauge & torque specs.
+- Follow conductor-size and torque specifications.
-- If unsure, consult a **licensed electrician**.
+- When in doubt, consult a licensed electrician.

 ## Required Home Assistant Entities